unicode-org/cldr/docs/ldml/tr35-dates.md

 ### 5.1 <a name="Metazone_Names" href="#Metazone_Names">Metazone Names</a>

-A metazone is an grouping of one or more internal TZIDs that share a common display name in current customary usage, or that have shared a common display name during some particular time period.
+A metazone is a grouping of one or more internal TZIDs that share a common display name in current customary usage, or that have shared a common display name during some particular time period.
 For example, the zones _Europe/Paris, Europe/Andorra, Europe/Tirane, Europe/Vienna, Europe/Sarajevo, Europe/Brussels, Europe/Zurich, Europe/Prague, Europe/Berlin_, and so on are often simply designated _Central European Time_ (or translated equivalent).

 A metazone's display fields become a secondary fallback if an appropriate data field cannot be found in the explicit time zone data.
 The _usesMetazone_ field indicates that the target metazone is active for a particular time.
 This also provides a mechanism to effectively deal with situations where the time zone in use has changed for some reason.
-For example, consider the TZID "America/Indiana/Knox", which observed Central time (GMT-6:00) prior to October 27, 1991, and has currently observed Central time since April 2, 2006, but has observed Eastern time ( GMT-5:00 ) between these two dates.
+For example, consider the TZID "America/Indiana/Knox", which observed Central time (GMT-6:00) prior to October 27, 1991, and has currently observed Central time since April 2, 2006, but has observed Eastern time (GMT-5:00) between these two dates.
 This is denoted as follows

 ```xml
 <timezone type="America/Indiana/Knox">